 Southwestern dreams goes through the star-filled cosmopolitan areas of Los Angeles and Las Vegas, before heading into the rural desert.
 Zion National Park, Horseshoe Bend, Antelope Canyon, Grand Canyon and Monument Valley are places full of natural beauty that will have a place in your heart and mind forever.

-In this section you get to see two of the most iconic cities in America as well as some of the most impressive nature.
+On this stretch you get to see two of the most iconic cities in America as well as some of the most impressive nature.
 Go ahead and dream away, you are in the land of opportunity.

 Total driving distance in this leg is about 850 miles (1350 km) and driving time is estimated at 15 h.